Lobster bisque is a rich and creamy soup with massive lumps of sweet and buttery lobster tails.

 - Supplement with shrimp.
 Lobster can be expensive, and you’ll need a whole pound.
 Use less lobster and add shrimp to make it more affordable.

 - Highlight the seafood taste.
 Instead of chicken broth, use clam juice or shrimp stock.
 Either will help enhance the lobster flavor.

 - Add a little wine.
 Give your bisque more flavor by deglazing with a dry white wine.
 Reduce the wine and add it to your broth.
 Simmer until thick.

 - Make it lighter.
 Use fat-free coconut milk instead of heavy whipping cream.
 Also, use an immersion blender to thicken instead of the roux.

 How To Thicken Lobster Bisque

-Like many seafood dish, it’s better to eat your lobster bisque as soon as possible.
-It will only keep fresh for up to two days in the fridge.
+Like many seafood dishes, it’s better to eat your leftover lobster bisque as soon as possible.
+It will only keep fresh for up to 2 days in the fridge.

 We are sorry that this post was not useful for you!

 Let us improve this post!